-AG-120 is an orally available, selective, potent inhibitor of the mutated IDH1 protein, making it a highly targeted therapeutic candidate for the treatment of patients with cancers that harbor IDH1 mutations.
-Mutations in IDH1 have been identified in difficult to treat hematologic and solid tumor cancers, including AML, chondrosarcoma and cholangiocarcinoma where both the treatment options and prognosis for patients are poor.
-In March 2014, we initiated two phase 1, multicenter, open-label, dose-escalation and expansion clinical trials for AG-120, one designed to assess the safety, clinical activity and tolerability of AG-120 in patients with advanced hematologic malignancies and the second designed to evaluate the safety, clinical activity and tolerability of AG-120 in patients with advanced solid tumors, each as a single agent.
-Both trials are only enrolling patients that carry an IDH1 mutation.
-On May 18, 2015, we announced that the FDA granted fast track designation to AG-120 for treatment of patients with AML that harbor an IDH1 mutation.
-On June 10, 2015, the FDA granted us orphan drug designation for AG-120 for treatment of patients with AML.
+Ivosidenib (AG-120) is an orally available, selective, potent inhibitor of the mutated IDH1 protein, making it a highly targeted therapeutic candidate for the treatment of patients with cancers that harbor IDH1 mutations.
+Mutations in IDH1 have been identified in difficult to treat hematologic and solid tumor cancers, including AML, chondrosarcoma, cholangiocarcinoma and glioma where both the treatment options and prognosis for patients are poor.
+On May 18, 2015, we announced that the FDA granted fast track designation to ivosidenib (AG-120) for treatment of patients with AML that harbor an IDH1 mutation.
+On June 10, 2015, the FDA granted us orphan drug designation for ivosidenib (AG-120) for treatment of patients with AML.
+In November 2016, the FDA granted fast-track designation to ivosidenib (AG-120) for treatment of patients with previously treated, unresectable or metastatic cholangiocarcinoma with and IDH1 mutation.
+In January 2017, we announced that we intend to submit an NDA to the FDA for ivosidenib (AG-120) in R/R AML by end of 2017.